Getting started – what is the Ketogenic Diet?

 While the short answer is yes for the majority of people consuming a western diet, we urge you to consult your general practitioner prior to making the switch to Keto.
 The Charlie Foundation will provide you with the information and tools necessary to adopt the diet, and partnering with your doctor during this process will ensure the most therapeutic outcome.
 To better understand if you are a candidate for the Ketogenic Diet, we have listed disease states below that studies are showing promising results for treating directly, or having compounding effects when combined with other medical treatments.
 If you have arrived at the Ketogenic Diet as a tool to tighten the screws of your overall health, fitness, and cognition, we recommend you jump directly to the different types of Ketogenic Diets that exist.

-Keto has the power to cure.
+Keto has the power to heal.

 Hundreds of studies have been performed showing therapeutic benefits of the Ketogenic Diet for a variety of disease states.
 Originally studied for its effects on epilepsy, the diet is now showing promise for a multitude of illnesses that have an underlying metabolic dysregulation, including but not limited to: